WestDRI/wgpages/content/ray.md

 ds.map(squares).show(5)
 ```

-Your function can also add to existing rows, instead of returning new ones:
+Your function can also add new key-value pairs to the existing rows, instead of returning brand new rows:

 ```py
 ds = ray.data.range(1000)